nest/ode-toolbox/README.md

 * `initial_values`: A list with Python-expressions which define an initial value for every order of the shape-ODE.
 The length of this list defines the order of the corresponding ODE. `initial_values` must be stated only for the `ode`-shape.

 ### odes
-Odes-list contains a dictionaries each of which specify an ODE with initial values.
+Odes-list contains  dictionaries each of which specifies an ODE with initial values.
 Every dictionary has the following keys:

 * `symbol`:  The unambiguous name of the shape
 * `definition`: An arbitrary Python-expression with free variables (an arbitrary valid Python-variable name, e.g. `V_m`), derivative-variables (an arbitrary valid Python-variable name with a postfix of a sequence of '-characters, e.g. `g_in'''`) and functions from the `math`-package.
 The definition of a `function` must depend on `t`-variable.